BHFock/git-cl/docs/tutorial.md

 - Automatically stages and commits all tracked files in the changelist — no need to `run git cl stage` or `git add` first.
 - Untracked files ([??]) are ignored unless you add them first with `git add`.
 - The changelist is deleted after commit, unless you use `--keep`.

+Important: This command automatically stages tracked files before committing them, so you don't need to `run git add` or `git cl stage` first.
+However, untracked files ([??]) in the changelists are safely ignored and will remain untracked.

 This allows you to commit grouped changes directly, without touching the Git staging area manually.